pkutaj/pkutaj.github.io/_posts/2019-11-14-CS-DRY-principle.md

 ---
 layout: post
-title: CS > DRY principle
+title: Programming > DRY principle
 ---
 ## the case
 * what is the DRY and that are the design smells